 Opendoor: The company Scammed regular hard working Americans that just wanted a fair shake when it was time to sell their homes.
 The owners and executives that run Opendoor are criminals and deserve to be in prison; not collecting high salary, bonuses and benefit packages.

-Announced earlier today “Zillow and Opendoor announce multi-year partnership”, Are these companies so naïve to think for a moment that the American consumer will allow Zillow to steal from them like Opendoor did.
-They aren’t going to fall for this Zillow/Opendoor smoke and mirrors thing.
+Announced earlier today “Zillow and Opendoor announce multi-year partnership”, Are these companies so naïve to think for a moment that the American consumer will allow Zillow, if utilizing the same Opendoor marketing and business model, to steal from them?
+I can assure you that they aren’t going to fall for this Zillow/Opendoor smoke and mirrors thing.